Updated: Feb 23

 After attending the STAY Summer Institute, Davis signed up and was chosen to be part of The STAY Project’s steering committee and began in 2019.
 Davis said that is when the pieces for BAYR began to fall into place.

-“I was talking to Lou about how there wasn’t any other young black people in positions of leadership in the different spaces we had been occupying, and whenever Lou started serving as STAY’s coordinator, one of their commitments was to uplift and flank black youth leadership.”
+“I was talking to Lou about how there weren't any other young Black people in positions of leadership in the different spaces we had been occupying, and whenever Lou started serving as STAY’s coordinator, one of their commitments was to uplift and flank Black youth leadership.”

 “It was a whole weekend and we actually brought together over 40 youths throughout Appalachia, which is something I really appreciate about the organization and the advisory committee is we’re all based in different states, really,” said Sydney Underwood, another founding member of BAYR.
 “We have people from Tennessee, Virginia, Kentucky, Alabama, North Carolina.
 We have a lot of people throughout the states.”

-While BAYR’s main goal is to get more black youth in leadership positions across the region, Davis says another key part of the meeting was to celebrate the joy of being together.
+While the main goal of BAYR is to get more Black youth in leadership positions across the region, Davis says another key part of the meeting was to celebrate the joy of being together.

 The creation of BAYR was not the end of Davis’ involvement with The STAY Project.

-The STAY Project’s age range of 14-30 includes the staff, which is why 29-year-old Murray says they plan to work alongside Davis for a year before transitioning out.
-After Murray’s transition, Davis will become the coordinator of The STAY Project.
+The STAY Project’s age range of 14-30 includes the staff, which is why 29-year-old Murrey says they plan to work alongside Davis for a year before transitioning out.
+After Murrey’s transition, Davis will become the coordinator of The STAY Project.
+Alongside his work with BAYR and The STAY Project, Davis also takes part in organizing community events in his hometown of Big Stone Gap, Virginia.

 “I got together with a couple folks from within the community and organized a candlelight vigil demonstration in response to the state sanctioned murders of George Floyd and Breonna Taylor and the violence against Ahmaud Arbery and many others,” said Davis.